100+ video editing terms you need to know

 A proxy is a low-resolution copy of a video file.

-The process of synchronizing all video and audio files with each other is a pull-up.
+The process of synchronizing all video and audio files is known as a pull-up in video editing terms.

 R

-In video editing, a radio edit is a way to edit a project based first on the audio files.
+A radio edit is a method of video editing that starts with the audio.
 Everything else, like graphics, b-roll, and images are added later.

 Rendering

-Rendering combines all the clips to create one single video.
+Rendering combines all clips together to create a single video.

 Resolution

 Resolution is the number of vertical and horizontal pixels in a video.
-High-definition video has a resolution of 1920×1080, while standard definition video is only 640×480.
+High-definition video has a resolution of 1920×1080 pixels, while standard definition video is only 640×480.

 Rights